… from Southfront

 This includes research, needed field trips, Heritage TV Legacy archiving, and more – Thanks for helping out

 – First published … June 04, 2017 –

 The last ISIS stronghold in the province of Aleppo, the town of Maskanah, felt into hands of the Syrian Arab Army (SAA) last night.
 The liberation of Maskanah is an important victory for the Syrian military.

 [ Note: Below is one of the best combat videos of the war, showing us a lot of what the combat conditions were like in this battle for East Aleppo. ]

 Now, government forces, led by the SAA Tiger Forces, will be able to reach the province of Raqqah and too expand a buffer zone alongside the strategic Ithriyah-Khanasir-Aleppo road.
 This also opens additional opportunities for operations against ISIS in the provinces of Homs and Deir Ezzor.

-Posted by Jim W. Dean, Managing Editor on June 4, 2017, With 2793 Reads Filed under Middle East, World.
+Posted by Jim W. Dean, Managing Editor on June 4, 2017, With 2921 Reads Filed under Middle East, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.